Our chocolate orange cake with its rich and intense flavours is perfect for all your special occasions.

 This orange cake tastes even better when made ahead so the flavours have time to develop.
 Then add the frosting later before serving.

-The orange cake without frosting can be frozen.
+The orange cake can be frozen before frosting.
 Wrap in kitchen paper and then plastic and freeze for up to 6 months.
 Defrost overnight in the fridge or on the counter.

 Do not store in the fridge as the cake will dry out and you will lose some of the flavours in the chocolate frosting.